Terrorism in Greece: Rise of 17 November

 The symbol of November 17 terrorist organization, which operated largely undisturbed under Papandreou's reign.

 The primary terrorist organization in Greece was Revolutionary Organization 17 November (17N).
 Operating from December 1975 until its dismantling in 2002, it assassinated 23 people, mainly Western diplomats with military or intelligence roles and prominent businessmen.
 Soon after taking power, Papandreou closed down the police unit investigating the organization.
 In the first two years of Papandreou's rule, the 17N organization was inactive.
 Presumably, Papandreou's anti-EU, anti-NATO rhetoric aligned with 17N goals.

 After the new agreement for the U.S. bases to stay on Greek soil (see negotiation of U.S. bases), 17N turned against Papandreou.
 In 1985, in an attack responding to the death of a 15-year-old boy by police, the organization claimed that Papandreou's PASOK is "now working for the Right, which explains why it has yet to be overthrown."
 It also turned against industrialists based on the belief that they were getting large bonuses from Papandreou's governments, state money meant for investments and instead used for increasing their wealth.
 Notable deaths were the President of the Halyvourgiki Hellenic Steel Industry, Dimitrios Angelopoulos, in 1986, and two years later the Director of LARCO, Alexandros Athanassiadis.
-The 17N organization power reached a turning point in the Koskotas scandal when a parliamentary member, Pavlos Bakoyannis, was assassinated.
+The 17N organization power reached a turning point in the Koskotas scandal when a parliamentary member and the architect of indictment of Papandreou and four ministers, Pavlos Bakoyannis, was assassinated.

 Misplaced surveillance

-For much of the 1980s, Greek police remained underfunded and demoralized by Papandreou's anti-authoritarian rhetoric, resulting in few terrorist convictions.
+For much of the 1980s, Greek police remained underfunded and demoralized, weakened by Papandreou's anti-authoritarian rhetoric, resulting in few terrorist convictions.
 At the same time, Papandreou used the junta's surveillance infrastructure exclusively to keep track of his political enemies, labeled as terrorists, including well-respected politicians such as Karamanlis, from political opposition Konstantinos Mitsotakis and Evangelos Averoff, senior ministers in PASOK governments who may be potential successors such as Costas Simitis and Georgios Gennimatas, newspaper publishers, police chiefs, and even PASOK's governmental spokesman.